 Firebase: The DynamoDB alternative from Google

 Amazon is not the only huge tech company with a powerful NoSQL database in its portfolio.
-Firebase Acquired by Google in 2014, Firebase has since been significantly expanded.
+Acquired by Google in 2014, Firebase has since been significantly expanded.
 The development platform now includes 18 services, some subject to a fee, including an integrated database management system, which is particularly suitable for mobile and web applications.
 This system is characterized by extremely low latencies.
 Data is stored on different nodes to ensure high availability.
 The database also offers an offline mode, which makes use of numerous other Google services.
 Firebase is available in multiple versions, from the free trial version to paid plans based on what you need.

 The advantages of Firebase at a glance